KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 Submission of ntuples
 ---------------------

-In Kingmaker, two tasks are separated:
+In Kingmaker, three main tasks are present:

 1. The production of ntuples
 2. The production of friend trees
+3. THe production of multiple friend trees (friend trees that depend on other friend trees)

-The first task is handled by the ``ProduceFriends`` task, the latter by the ``ProduceFriends`` task.
-In the case of friend trees, missing Ntuples are generated automatically.
+The first task is handled by the ``ProduceSamples`` task, the second by the ``ProduceFriends`` task and the last by the ``ProduceMultiFriends`` task.
+In the case of friend trees, missing Ntuples or other friend trees are generated automatically.

 .. warning::
     By default, KingMaker will write all outputs to the GridKA NRG storage.
 As a result, the user has to provide a valid X509 proxy, and the environment variable ``X509_USER_PROXY`` has to be set.
 The proxy can be created using ``voms-proxy-init``.
 The proxy has to be valid for at least 24 hours.
 The proxy can be checked using ``voms-proxy-info``.
-    To use a different output storage, the KingMaker configuration has to be adapted, more details can be found in the :ref:`KingMaker Configuration` section
+    To use a different output storage, the KingMaker configuration has to be adapted, more details can be found in the :ref:`KingMaker Configuration` section.

 Production of NTuples
 ~~~~~~~~~~~~~~~~~~~~~